class HexaPDF:: Composer

 Examples:

-Draws text like text but allows parts of the text to be formatted differently.
+Draws text like text but allows parts of the text to be formatted differently and interspersing with inline boxes.

 It uses HexaPDF::Document::Layout#formatted_text_box behind the scenes to create the HexaPDF::Layout::TextBox that does the actual work.
 See that method for details on the arguments.